 Conclusion

-The expected health loss due to delay of surgery could reliably be quantified with our decision model and can guide prioritization of surgical care from a utilitarian perspective (i.e. minimizing health loss for the total population) in times of scarcity (due to COVID-19).
+The expected health loss due to surgical delay could reliably be quantified with our decision model and can guide prioritization of surgical care from a utilitarian perspective (i.e. minimizing health loss for the total population) in times of scarcity.
 Placing this tool in the context of different ethical perspectives and combining it with capacity management tools is key to achieve large-scale implementation.